 About two years ago, while selling real estate for a broker who specialized in rural properties, I was contacted by a local businessman on behalf of a group of his friends.
 It seemed the small group of business and professional men were searching for a secluded acreage with year-round running water, one ingress and egress, and located less than two hours from St. Louis.
 I was really familiar with farms, rural home sites, hunting property, or unimproved land.
 But this was my first request for a B.O.L. … a “Bug Out Location”.

 In the time since that unusual request, I’ve come to realize that it wasn’t that unusual after all.
 I was just behind the curve in discovering the growing popularity of “prepping”.
 Preppers are individuals who believe that, in the near future, life as they know it will be challenged or changed due to a major event.
 Some preppers anticipate a local or regional catastrophe such as an earthquake, hurricane or extreme drought.
 Others expect a national or international crisis like a collapse of the financial system or power grid.
-Still, others hope to hedge against a global event such as a solar flare, global warming, or a polar shift.
+Still, others hope to hedge against a global event such as a solar flare, climate change, or a pandemic.

 So as not to sound all gloom and doom, let me preface this by saying not all preppers are extremists or think the world will end in a big puff of smoke.
 In fact, most prepping enthusiasts think the event which eventually disrupts life as we know it will not only be survivable but with the proper preparations can offer a chance to thrive.
 The goal is to have enough provisions and the right tools on hand to survive without government intervention or support… which may or may not even be available.
 WTSHTF (or when the s**t hits the fan, a common prepping acronym) a prepper will make a few adjustments and continue on facing life day by day.
 An important aspect of that is “bugging out”…. changing locations to a less volatile, less congested, and potentially safer locale.